-- Demonstrate the Offeror's ability to expand capabilities in support of this program using teaming partners.
-Offeror shall provide a list of either existing or proposed partnerships to ensure that all 5 capabilities described below are addressed. - Describe the Offeror's history of utilizing standardization plans to ensure that teaming partners follow the same structure.
+- Provide evidence of the Offeror's ability to expand capabilities in support of this program using teaming partners.
+Offeror shall provide a list of either existing or proposed partnerships to ensure that all six capabilities described below are addressed. - Describe the Offeror's history of utilizing standardization plans to ensure that teaming partners follow the same standard.